V-Sekai/godot-steamaudio/README.md

-ARCHIVED - With new responsibilities at my dayjob I do not personally have time to work on this or maintain it, but I hope it may serve as a decent launching point for others that wish to integrate Steam Audio with Godot or other engines.
-Steam Audio is really awesome tech, kudos to Valve!

 **Godot Steam&reg;Audio**

-This is a Godot 4.x module that adds support for Valve's Steam&reg; Audio SDK/Library for spatialization of sound in a 3D space.
-This module provides an integration with the Godot (4.x) game engine and is MIT-licensed (MODULELICENSE.md), but the Steam&reg; Audio SDK/Library itself is licensed under Valve's own license (VALVELICENCE.md) and thus if you use this module you are bound by Valve's terms.
+This is a Godot 4.3 module that adds support for Valve's Steam&reg; Audio SDK/Library for the spatialization of sound in a 3D space.
+This module provides an integration with the Godot (4.3) game engine and is MIT-licensed (MODULELICENSE.md), but the Steam&reg; Audio SDK/Library itself is licensed under Valve's Apache 2.0 license, and thus, if you use this module, you are bound by Valve's terms.

-You can find the Steam&reg; Audio Github page here: https://github.com/ValveSoftware/steam-audio You can also find the latest release here under "C API": https://valvesoftware.github.io/steam-audio/downloads.html
+You can find the Steam&reg; Audio Github page here: https://github.com/ValveSoftware/steam-audio.
+You can also see the latest release here under "C API": https://valvesoftware.github.io/steam-audio/downloads.html

-This repository itself (godot\_steamaudio) does not contain or host the Steam&reg; Audio SDK/Library.
+This repository (godot-steam-audio) does not contain or host the Steam&reg; Audio SDK/Library.
 You will need to acquire this yourself via the above release link.

-***Building***
+**_Building_**

-As of this time this is a module, which means it must be compiled as you are building the Godot engine.
-Work is being done to move this module to the GDExtension framework to avoid the need to recompile the engine, however at this time there are several blockers related to the audio components exposed by https://github.com/godotengine/godot-cpp.
+This is a module, meaning it must be compiled as you build the Godot engine.
+Work is being done to move this module to the GDExtension framework to avoid the need to recompile the engine; however, at this time, there are several blockers related to the audio components exposed by https://github.com/godotengine/godot-cpp.

-At this time this repository only supports Linux builds.
+At this time, this repository only supports Linux builds.
 I will also work on Mac support.
 Contributions to get Windows support working would be greatly appreciated as I do not use Windows.
-If you are unfamiliar with compiling Godot from source, please read this guide first from the official docs: https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html
+If you are unfamiliar with compiling Godot from source, please read this guide from the official docs: https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html.
 To get a Linux build going, clone or copy this repository into the Godot source's modules folder:

 ```
 pushd godot/modules
 git clone git@github.com:ai/vespergamedev/godot_steamaudio.git .